-School Head C is a forty-five (45) year old, who has been in the service for 18 years.
-He effectively handled the school as Principal II for 11 years.
-The Pioneer School Head of an Integrated School with a total population of 1,575 from Kindergarten to Senior High School.
+School Head C is a forty-five (45) year old, who has been in the service for eighteen (18) years.
+He effectively handled the school as Principal II for eleven(11) years.
+He is the pioneerschool head of the first integrated school with a total population of 1,575 from Kindergarten to Senior High School.
 Specifically, 79 pupils in kindergarten, 673 in Elementary, 549 in Junior, and 274 in Senior High schools.